vermadev54/AI-ML_INTERVIEW/README.md

 # AI/ML INTERVIEW QUESTION

-**Top Interview Questions for Data Science Freshers: ML, NLP, and Statistics**
+**Top Interview Questions for Data Science Freshers: ML, NLP, and Statistics** This repository contains over 100+ interview questions for Data Science Freshers: ML, NLP, and Statistics used by top companies like Google, NVIDIA, Meta, Microsoft, and Fortune 500 companies.
+Explore questions curated with insights from real-world scenarios, organized into 5 categories to facilitate learning and preparation.

 Some of these are straightforward, but others are tricky and designed to test your understanding.